rzeldent/esp32-trex-ttgo/README.md

 # TTGO - T-Rex game

 A copy of the game originally programmed by [VelozR]( https://github.com/VolosR/TRexTTGOdisplay).
-This is a clone of the Google No-internet connection browser game.
+This is a clone of the Google 'no-internet' connection browser game.

 ![Start screen](assets/20211231_171534.jpg)
 ![Action screen](assets/20211231_171609.jpg)